A9T9/RPA/README.md

 # Building the Chrome Extension

-You need to build the extension first using this command line:
+You can [install Kantu directly from the Chrome store](https://chrome.google.com/webstore/detail/kantu-browser-automation/gcbalfbdmfieckjlnblleoemohcganoc), which is the easiest and the recommended way of using the Kantu Selenium IDE.
+But of course developers can also build it directly from the source code with this command line:

 ```
 npm i